looeee/blackthread.io/content/book/5-orbit-controls.md

 ---
 title:  "Adding Camera Controls"
 date: 2018-01-09T00:00:00-00:00
-description: "How to control the camera in a three.js scene - in this tutorial we'll use a ready made plugin called OrbitControls to rotate our camera around the scene"
+description: "The simplest was to add interactivity to our scene is to add a camera controller.
+In this tutorial we'll use a ready made plugin called OrbitControls to rotate our camera around the scene"
 tags: ['three.js', 'camera', 'controls', 'examples', 'plugins', 'orbit controls']
 menu: tutorials
 menuTitle: Three.js tutorials
-menuNumber: "1.4"
+menuNumber: "5"
 weight: 11
 readTime: true
 ---